What is the format of the course?

 Basic pre-algebra skills are needed.

-One can start as early as Grade-6 to allow enough years for a complete "leaning through inquiry" process for thermal physic, optics, mechanics, and electromagnetism.
+One can start as early as Grade-7 to allow enough years for a complete "learning through inquiry" process for thermal physic, optics, mechanics, and electromagnetism.
 That will build a solid foundation for all your natural-science AP courses.

-This way, you will have plenty of time to prepare for physics competition, if interested.
+This way, you will have plenty of time to prepare for the physics competition, if interested.

-To start this series in Grade-9 still allows enough time to finish the entire series before the end of Grade-10, hence still very helpful for SAT II, and AP physics.
+To start this series Grade-10 (the latest) still allows enough time to finish the entire series before the end of Grade-10, hence still very helpful for SAT II, and AP physics.
 One may be able to skip AP1 or even AP2 and jump to APC after taking these courses.

 Where can I submit questions and homework?

 All lecture and review videos, weekly interactive assignments, experimental guidance, notes in pdf, discussion forum, recorded live lectures are integrated on one powerful platform widely used by many universities, including Caltech.

 Questions can be submitted to the forum within the course platform.
 Professor Man will answer all questions posted there herself.